Progressive employers understand why gender equality in the workplace is key

 A greater choice of exciting career paths

-Thanks to technology, communication and freedom of movement, women also have more career choice.
+Thanks to technology, communication and freedom of movement, women also have more career choice and there are many exciting career paths available to women.

 Taking control of career success